nirbhayph/Fandango-XML/README.md

 ![](demo.gif)

 ## How to try it out?
-Clone the repository and open 'fandango.xml' using a browser like Firefox.
+Clone the repository and open '01/fandango.xml' or '02/fandango.xml' using a browser like Firefox.
-You can validate using https://xmlvalidation.com against the .dtd
+You can validate using https://xmlvalidation.com against the .dtd or .xsd